denabel/gxc/README.md

 Agency](https://www.esa.int/) (ESA) and the [European Organisation for the Exploitation of Meteorological Satellites](https://www.eumetsat.int/) (EUMETSAT).
-It has been operational since 2014 and provides free access to a wealth of satellite data from ESA’s “Sentinel” fleet.
+It has been operational since 2014 and provides free and open access to a wealth of satellite data from ESA’s “Sentinel” fleet.
 Copernicus combines data from satellites, ground-based as well as air- and sea-borne sensors to track the Earth system and provide this information largely free for all customers.

 The ESA describes Copernicus as the world’s most ambitious Earth